ivannissimrch/travelApp/README.md

 ![Results](images/ResultsMobile.png)

 ## How to run
-in the command line go inside the folder basicWorking and enter npm run start
+in the command line go inside the main folder basicWorking and enter npm run start

 ### List of Dependencies

 "dependencies": {
     "cors": "^2.8.5",